crate/crate/DEVELOP.rst

     Be sure to replace ``YYYY/MM/DD`` and both instances of ``X.Y.Z`` with the date of this release and the version number of this release, respectively.

+  - Discuss with the engineering team:

+      - What is the minimum version of CrateDB required to perform an upgrade to this version.
-  - Discuss with the engineering team what the minimum version of CrateDB you must be using to upgrade to this version.
-You will need to know this before moving on to the next step.
+      - What is the minimum version of CrateDB required to perform a *rolling upgrade* to this version.

+    You will need to know these versions before moving on to the next step.

   - Add the upgrade notes